coderefinery/cmake/_episodes/09-exercise.md

 ---

-## Print the Git hash to the output of the executable.
+## Print the Git hash to the output of the executable

 For this we enhance `cmake/config.h.in`: